Sneaky Causes of Early Rising — What Can You Do?

 Is she well-napped?

 Since she’s at the perfect age to sleep coach — 6 to 9 months — you can get a lot changed with minimal crying.
-Hopefully, some of that has to do with temperament, and a few other things.
-In about 7 nights, you can have her largely sleeping through the night and address those early risings and night wakening.
+Hopefully, some of that has to do with temperament.
+Since insufficient naps can be one of the causes of early rising, ask yourself:

 • Is she getting enough naps?